 the tock function can be called less often than once

-- The series function cannot be called in any
+- The series function can not be called in any

-neither can indicators that internally create data series.
+of the above functions; this includes indicators that internally create data series.
 However, series

 in global variables can be evaluated, and static series or arrays can be shifted in a tick or tock function by calling